 Applying for Interim Status

-One of the best things about SSMU is the opportunity afforded to students to get involved and to take a direct role in student life!
+One of the biggest benefits of the SSMU is the opportunity afforded to students to get involved and to take a direct role in student life!
 SSMU Clubs are one of most popular ways to get involved on campus, and if you aren’t able to find a group that you’re interested in joining, you have the opportunity to start your own club and find other like-minded students!

-In order to start a new club recognized by the SSMU, students interested in creating a new group will need to go through a five step approval process before they are able to start operating as a new club.
+In order to start a new club recognized by the SSMU, students interested in creating a new group will need to go through a five step approval process before they are able to start operating as recognized club.

 - Cover Letter: The cover letter you write for your Interim Status application should act as the proposal for your new club.
 The content of the letter is what the Interest Group Committee uses to decide whether or not your club should be approved for Interim Status, so make sure that it accurately reflects your vision for the club.
 The Cover Letter is your only opportunity to convince the Interest Group Committee why your club should be approved, so make sure that it clearly explains the goals and mandate of your club, how you differ from other clubs on campus, how your club would contribute to the SSMU community, and why you feel SSMU Club Status is the appropriate next step for your group.

-- Constitution: All SSMU clubs are required to have a Constitution, which acts as the founding document for your group.
+- Constitution: All SSMU clubs are required to have a Constitution, which acts as one of the binding governance documents for your group.
 The mandate that you outline for the group in this constitution is also what the Interest Group Committee uses to determine whether or not your club has followed through on their goals when your club is considered for Full Status, so make sure that the mandate is achievable and reflects the goals of your club.
 Make sure your constitution includes all of the mandatory clauses for club constitutions, which are outlined in the Interim Status application, as the exclusion of any of these mandatory clauses can prevent the approval of your application!
-Make sure that you outline all of the positions and portfolios that you want to comprise your Executive Council in your constitution, because SSMU will only recognize the Executive Positions that are written into your constitution.
-If you start using positions that are not outlined in your constitution this can cause a number of problems for your club, including preventing access to your club bank account and other club privileges!
-This means that if you want to add a new portfolio to your Executive Council you will need to submit a constitutional amendment!
+Make sure that you outline all of the positions and portfolios that you want to comprise your Executive Council in your constitution, because SSMU will only recognize the Executive Positions that are written into this document.

 - Affiliation Letter: If your new club is a campus chapter of an external organization (like a political party or a charity foundation), you will also be required to submit a letter from the organization you plan to be affiliated with that recognizes your chapter and explains how your club will be connected to the larger organization (Will they provide you with funding?
 Are you required to provide them with your membership list?).

-When the Interim Status application is complete, it is submitted to the Interest Group Coordinator for assessment.
-The Interest Group Coordinator is a resource during the entire club application process and is able to answer any questions about applying for Interim Status or about the approval process for new clubs.
+When the Interim Status application is complete, it is submitted to the Club Committee Coordinator for assessment.
+The Club Committee Coordinator is a resource during the entire club application process and is able to answer any questions about applying for Interim Status or about the approval process for new clubs.

-After the Interest Group Coordinator has received and assessed your application, it may be sent back to you with recommendations for updates before the application is taken to the committee.
+After the Club Committee Coordinator has received and assessed your application, it may be sent back to you with recommendations for updates before the application is taken to the committee.

-When you have made the necessary corrections to the application and it is ready for final review, the Interest Group Coordinator will present your Interim Status Application to the Interest Group Committee, which is a committee of SSMU’s Legislative Council that generally meets every week.
+When you have made the necessary corrections to the application and it is ready for final review, the Club Committee Coordinator will present your Interim Status Application to the Interest Group Committee, which is a committee of SSMU’s Legislative Council that generally meets every week during the school year.

-After discussing your Interim Status Club Application, the Interest Group Committee will render one of three decisions:
+After discussing your Interim Status Club Application, the Club Committee will render one of three decisions:

 Approval: If the committee thinks that your new club will make a positive contribution to the student body, they will recommend that your club be approved for Interim Status.
 You will also receive a copy of your club’s evaluation on the Interim Status Approval Rubric.

 Tabling: If after reading your application the committee is unsure of whether or not to grant your club Interim Status, they may table the application in order to get more information about the club.
-If your application is tabled, the Interest Group Coordinator will contact you with questions about your club proposal to give you a chance to address the Interest Group Committee’s concerns.
+If your application is tabled, the Club Committee Coordinator will contact you with questions about your club proposal to give you a chance to address Club Committee’s concerns.

 Rejection: If your club overlaps with existing SSMU clubs, violates a SSMU policy (like the Policy on Travel and Charity Based Clubs), has a narrow mandate, or is otherwise unsustainable, your club will be rejected for Interim Status.
 You will also receive a copy of your club’s evaluation on the Interim Status Approval Rubric, which you can use to expand on your original application and apply again after addressing the concerns brought forward by the committee.

-The recommendations of the Interest Group Committee are then sent to SSMU’s Legislative Council, which is the governing body of the SSMU, for ratification of the Interest Group Committee’s decisions.
+The recommendations of the Club Committee are then sent to SSMU’s Legislative Council, which is the governing body of the SSMU, for ratification of the Club Committee’s decisions.
 After the approval is ratified by SSMU Council, the Interim Status Period officially begins.

-Please note that due to the volume of the Interim Status Applications received by the Interest Group Coordinator and the Interest Group Committee, you will not receive an immediate response about your Club Status.
+Please note that due to the volume of the Interim Status Applications received by the Club Committee Coordinator and the Club Committee, you will not receive an immediate response about your Club Status.
 During the year, the process for the approval of a new club generally takes 2-3 weeks.

 Interim Status Period